appnexus/lucid/RELEASING.md

 Another option is to update the version number manually:

-1. Update the value of the `"version"` field for Lucid UI in `package-json` and `package-lock.json`.
+1. Update the value of the `"version"` field for Lucid in `package-json` and `package-lock.json`.
 2. Commit the documentation and `package-` changes.
 For example: `git commit -a -m "update documentation"`
 3. Create a tag: `git tag {version number}`.
 For example: `git tag v5.4.0`.
 4. Push the tags.
 For example: `git push origin v5.4.0`.

-Before publishing Lucid to the the npm registry, please check that the Lucid repo has the latest tags.
+Before publishing Lucid to the the npm registry, please check that the [Lucid repo](https://github.com/appnexus/lucid) has the latest tags.

-## Publish Lucid UI to npm
+## Publish Lucid to npm

-1. Publish the new version to npm: `npm publish`.
+1. Publish the new Lucid version to npm: `npm publish`.

-Check the npm registry to make sure that it published the latest version of Lucid.
+Check the [npm registry](https://www.npmjs.com/package/lucid-ui) to make sure that it published the latest version of Lucid.